DEFRA/waste-tracking-service/docs/api-landing-page.md

 Before sending any requests to the Receipt of Waste API, make sure that you are addressing the following points in your software:

 - the correct URL for the environment and API version number
-- the correct header contents and payload information
+- the correct header contents and payload information, see example request below.

 For details, see the [Receipt of Waste API v1.0 Reference Guide](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/apiSpecifications/Receipt%20API.yml).